aws-samples/aws-multi-region-bc-dr-workshop/lab-1-xray/README.md

     * [Patching Libraries](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-patching.html)

-2. Once you feel like you've added the appropriate lines, compare your work with the hint below.
+2. Once you feel like you've added the correct code, save your work in Cloud9, and compare your work with the hint below.

     <details>
     <summary>HINT: Completed boto3 patching</summary>